-One of the first animal-related Quiz Bowl questions every 4-H kid learns to answer is this: what is the most important nutrient?
-The answer is water.
+One important nutrient in a cat’s diet is often overlooked: water.
 If an animal (or a human) doesn’t get sufficient water, all the other nutrients become moot.
 Cats’ bodies are sixty to seventy percent water, and fresh, clean water should be available to them at all times.
 When cats don’t drink enough water, they’re susceptible to many health problems.
 Most cats can only go three or four days without water before becoming seriously dehydrated.

 How often do you see your cat drink?
 The amount a cat needs to drink to stay healthy depends on several factors.
-Age, health condition, and environmental temperature can all make a cat need to drink more water than usual.
+Age, health conditions, and environmental temperature can all make a cat need to drink more water than usual.
 Even the type of food he eats may make a difference in how much water he needs to drink.

 Sometimes, cats don’t drink as much water as they should to stay healthy.
 There are a few common reasons why and also strategies to get your companion to drink more.
 You’ll need to know how to tell if he’s getting dehydrated.
 If he’s not drinking enough water for more than a day or two, he’ll need to be seen by your veterinarian.